asifnawazminhas/asifnawazminhas.github.io/_posts/Red_teaming/2025-07-01-Subdomain-takeover.md

 - **Zenly (Snap Inc.)** — Subdomain takeover of `brand.zen.ly` due to unclaimed external service.
   <a href="https://hackerone.com/reports/1474784" target="_blank">[HackerOne Report #1474784]</a>

-Attackers can serve phishing sites, malicious scripts, or C2 beacons **from a domain the victim trusts**.
+Attackers can serve phishing sites, malicious scripts, spread malware or use C2 beacons **from a domain the victim trusts**.
 In a supply chain scenario, this could mean **stealing credentials**, **breaking CSP policies**, or hijacking trusted OAuth redirect URIs.

 ---